brage-andreas/doctor-large/README.md

 ## Quick start

 1. Create a `.env` file and populate it.
-Use `.env.example` as a reference.
+Use `.env.template` as a reference.
 2. Install `PostgreSQL` and `Node.js`.
 3. Create a server with name `postgres` and password `admin`.
 4. Create a database called `doctor-large`.